 The search engine might look through its log of search queries from previous searchers, and see that many of the search queries that people used to find out information about the Olympics included a year within the query, such as:

 - The 2010 Winter Olympics in Vancouver, or;

 - The 2012 Summer Olympics in London.

-Many searches are “time sensitive,” and mining search engine query logs to see a pattern like this might help a search engine understand the intent behind a search, and influence which search results are shown to searchers.
-It’s possible that a search engine might boost rankings for pages that might show the most popular intents, or that they might rerank search results to show a broad range of intents behind a query that has an implicit intent behind it.
+Many searches are “time sensitive,” and mining search engine query logs to see a pattern like this might help a search engine understand a searcher intent, and influence which search results are shown to searchers.
+It’s possible that a search engine might boost rankings for pages that might show the most popular intents, or that they might rerank search results to show a broad range of intents behind a query that has an implicit searcher intent behind it.

 For example, if most of the people searching for the word “Olympics” tend to click on pages for the 2010 Olympics or refine their search query to include the year 2010, then the search engine might start boosting search results that are relevant for the 2010 Olympics.

 An alternative approach might be to look at those search engine query logs, and see the percentages of people who click on results for Olympics associated with specific years or refine their search results for a specific year, and show a diverse mix of search results for each of the years.